-Management does not believe that any other recently issued, but not yet effective, accounting pronouncements, if currently adopted, would have a material effect on the Company's financial statements.
+Management does not believe that any recently issued, but not yet effective, accounting standards, if currently adopted, would have a material effect on the Company's financial statements.

-NOTE 3.
+NOTE 4.
 INITIAL PUBLIC OFFERING

 Pursuant to the Initial Public Offering, the Company sold 10,000,000 Units at a price of \$10.00 per Unit.
 Each Unit consists of one share of Class A common stock and one-half of one redeemable warrant ("Public Warrant").
-Each whole Public Warrant will entitle the holder to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment (see Note 7).
+Each whole Public Warrant will entitle the holder to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment (see Note 8).

-NOTE 4.
+NOTE 5.
 PRIVATE PLACEMENT

 Simultaneously with the closing of the Initial Public Offering, the Sponsor purchased an aggregate of 4,000,000 Private Placement Warrants at a price of \$1.00 per Private Placement Warrant, for an aggregate purchase price of \$4,000,000.
-The Sponsor has agreed to purchase up to a total of 4,300,000 Private Placement Warrants, for an aggregate purchase price of \$4,300,000, if the over-allotment option is exercised in full by the underwriters.
-Each Private Placement Warrant will be exercisable to purchase one share of Class A common stock at a price of \$11.50 per share.
+Each Private Placement Warrant is exercisable to purchase one share of Class A common stock at a price of \$11.50 per share.
 A portion of the proceeds from the Private Placement Warrants were added to the proceeds from the Initial Public Offering held in the Trust Account.
 If the Company does not complete a Business Combination within the Combination Period, the proceeds of the sale of the Private Placement Warrants will be used to fund the redemption of the Public Shares (subject to the requirements of applicable law), and the Private Placement Warrants will expire worthless.
 There will be no redemption rights or liquidating distributions from the Trust Account with respect to the Placement Warrants.

-NOTE 5.
+NOTE 6.
 RELATED PARTY TRANSACTIONS